TULiberalArts/Philosophy/pages/graduate.md

 [Learn More about the Graduate Certificate](https://liberalarts.temple.edu/academics/graduate/womens-studies-graduate-certificate)

 ## PhD in Philosophy
-Temple’s Department of Philosophy has strengths in several areas of philosophical study.
-The department has a rich history and continuing presence in the field of aesthetics as Monroe Beardsley and John Fisher were in the department for many years.
-The department also has expertise in European philosophy, epistemology, feminist philosophy, philosophy of mind, philosophy of race, and philosophy of science.

-The Ph.D. program is designed to provide students with a breadth of knowledge in Philosophy while emphasizing depth of knowledge through intensive work on particular philosophical issues of interest to the student.
-The program stresses early development of professional writing standards and oral skills.
-Ph.D. students are generally given the opportunity to teach courses under the guidance of the department's Teaching Mentoring Program.
+The PhD in philosophy program at Temple provides students with a breadth of knowledge in Philosophy while emphasizing depth of knowledge in philosophical issues of interest.
+Our program provides PhD students with intensive research opportunities and stresses professional writing standards and oral skills.

 [Learn More about the PhD in Philosophy](http://bulletin.temple.edu/graduate/scd/cla/philosophy-phd/)

 ## Teaching and Mentorship
 Our graduate students typically assemble a solid teaching portfolio, working with faculty teaching mentors and the Teaching and Learning Center to build their skills as mentors and educators.
 We encourage our PhD students to pursue Temple’s Teaching in Higher Education Certificate.
 Our graduate students also run a mentor program for undergraduates with an interest in philosophy.
 Beginning in 2016/2017, we acknowledge the graduate student’s contribution to Department life with a graduate student prize for excellence in mentorship and teaching.